alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

 ## TLDR

-You already have one or multiple AWS accounts and you want to improve your security approach, the Well-Architected Framework (security pillar) contains a lot of information [as my previous post](/posts/getting-started-with-aws-security/){:target="_blank"}, and maybe you don't know where to start.
+You already have one or multiple AWS accounts and you want to improve your security approach, the Well-Architected Framework (security pillar) contains a lot of information, [I did a full summary here](/posts/getting-started-with-aws-security/){:target="_blank"}, and you may want to learn about a plan to improve your account.

 I will share with you two resources to do it:

 - **AWS Security Maturity Model** will allow you to know the recommended actions to strengthen your security posture at every stage of your journey to the cloud
   - Contains 4 phases.
 The first one "quick wins" allow you fast security improvements
-- Article in blog security: The top 10 most important cloud security tips that Stephen Schmidt, Chief Information Security Officer for AWS, laid out at AWS re:Invent 2019
+- Article in the AWS security blog: The top 10 most important cloud security tips that Stephen Schmidt, Chief Information Security Officer for AWS, laid out at AWS re:Invent 2019

 ## AWS Security Maturity Model

 It is a valuable resource for reviewing the current status and improving the security of your solutions.

-> The classification of the different recommendations into the categories depends on the cost and difficulty of implementing the security control, and the positive impact that it will achieve.
+The classification of the different recommendations into the categories depends on the cost and difficulty of implementing the security control, and the positive impact that it will achieve.

+> This model is **updated monthly** by AWS.
+In fact, a month after writing this article I had to update it because the model had changed and all areas of the organization had changed, although the content is the same.
 {: .prompt-info }

-This model is **updated monthly** by AWS.
 The official documentation is located [here](https://maturitymodel.security.aws.dev/en/){:target="_blank"}.

 ### Introduction